andreihh/dotfiles/README.md

   | bash
 ```

+To configure the color scheme for terminal apps, run the `colorscheme` command.

 After installing the dotfiles for the first time, you may need to restart your
 system to reload the custom environment variables properly.